AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Psalm 2: "The Son breaking in pieces his enemies for the sake of remolding them as a potter his own work, as Jer.
 18:6, is to restore them once more to their former state."
 Jerome distinctly says of
-Eusebius: "He, in the most evident manner, acquiesced in Origen\'s tenets."
-His understanding of terms is seen where he twice calls the fire that consumed two martyrs \"unquenchable\" (*asbesto puri*).
+Eusebius: "He, in the most evident manner, acquiesced in Origen's tenets."
+His understanding of terms is seen where he twice calls the fire that consumed two martyrs "unquenchable" (*asbesto puri*).

-Eusebius is as severe in describing the sinner\'s woes as Augustine himself.
+Eusebius is as severe in describing the sinner's woes as Augustine himself.
 He says: "Who those were (whose worm dies not) he showed in the beginning of the prophecy, 'I have nourished and brought up children and they have set me at nought.'
 He spoke darkly then of those of the Jews